Preparing For Your Online Session

 I have been a psychotherapist for 30 years and you can see my qualifications and experience on my website.

 In terms of online work I have tutored on several counselling courses for UDOL (University of Derby Online), I have run online coaching groups and negotiated and used online video calls for my face to face clients, when they were unable to attend in person, over several years.
-The transition to 100% remote working, due to the Coronavirus situation, is a change in my practice and I am attending webinars and supervision to ensure that my practice is informed and professional.
+The transition to 100% remote working, due to the Coronavirus situation, is a change in my practice and I have attended webinars, workshops, training and supervision to ensure that my practice is informed and professional.
 Please do feedback on this adjustment to a new way of working so that we can all learn.